-If you don’t have Tailwindapp, I highly recommend that you look into it.
-Once a week I log on to Tailwindapp and schedule pins and it will pin those pins at the time and day I specify.
-I always make sure my Tailwindapp queue has at least 2 weeks worth of scheduled pins.
+If you don’t have Tailwind, I highly recommend that you look into getting it.
+Once a every two weeks I log in to Tailwind and schedule pins.
+Tailwind will pin those pins at the time and day I specify.
+I always make sure my Tailwind queue has at least 2-3 weeks worth of scheduled pins.

 Remember earlier when I said Pinterest is considered a search engine?
 So you want your profile, your boards, and your pins to show in people’s searches.
 In order to show up in their searches, you need to focus on keywords.
 There are a few places where you can use keywords:

 If you have a regular Pinterest profile, you can easily convert it to a Pinterest Business Account.
 Once you have your Pinterest Business Account set up, you will be able to add a Business name and a description.
 In these two fields you will want to use keywords.
-This will increase your chances of your profile appearing in search results.
-If you appear in more searches, you have a higher chance of gaining more followers and more monthly viewers.

 BOARD NAMES AND BOARD DESCRIPTIONS

-You want to use keywords in your board names and descriptions.
 Don’t use cute board names like “yummy food” instead use keywords like Easy Dinner Recipes.
 This will increase your chances of your boards appearing in search results.
 If you appear in more searches, you have a higher chance of gaining more followers and more monthly viewers.

 You want your pins to appear in search results because this will ultimately give you a higher chance of gaining more followers and more monthly viewers.
-This goes for both: your pins that you create as well as other pins you repin.
+This goes for both: the pins that you create as well as the pins you repin.
 When you repin another person’s pin, you do have the ability to edit the description.
-So if the descriptions are lacking, add more keywords to the description.
+So if the descriptions are lacking keywords, add some.

 HOW TO FIND THE BEST KEYWORDS

 The more often you appear in search results, the higher chance you have on gaining followers and monthly viewers.
 You want to add the keywords people are already using when they search Pinterest for that topic.
-If you are not sure which keywords to use, Pinterest will tell you what people are searching and you can use those as your keywords.
+If you are not sure which keywords to use, Pinterest will tell you which keywords to use.
+Learn How To Find Keywords To Use With Pinterest

 3 – Join Group Boards

-A group board is similar to a regular Pinterest Board.
-The only difference is that the creator can invite other people (known as collaborators) to Pin to the board.
-This allows your pin to be seen by the board owner and their followers as well as the other collaborators and their followers.
+When you add your pins to group board, this allows your pin to be seen by the board owner and their followers as well as the other collaborators and their followers.
 So group boards are a great way to share your content and reach more people.